Meat-Eaters Hunt Vegetarians

-The other day, my sister wanted to go to lunch at a place she and her daughter like.
-She said it is a new, healthy, organic, vegetarian place.
-I thought that sounded promising.
-We all like to eat healthy, most of the time, and I am up for trying something different.
+When my sister asked me to join her for lunch at a new, vegetarian place, I thought it sounded delicious.
+We all like to eat healthy, and I am up for trying something different.

 She again mentioned it was vegetarian when we were pulling up to the place.
 Even then, I didn’t give it much thought until I was about to order a stir-fry with “chicken” in it.